honeycombio/honeycomb-opentelemetry-node/DEVELOPING.md

 To run the example from the root directory, run `npm run example-node`.

+- [Hello World Express](./examples/hello-node-express/) is a simple javascript application that uses Express.

+To run the example from the root directory, run `npm run example-node-express`.

 ## Building a Tarball for Local Development

 To get a tarball to use as a local dependency, after cleaning and building run `npm pack`: